Jorge-Hoyos/certifications/aws/associate-level/developer/notes/iam-and-cli.md

 ## **IAM Introduction: Users, Groups, Policies**

 - Global service
-- Root account, shouldnt be used
+- Root account, shouldn't be used
 - Users represents one person, can be grouped
   - Developers
   - Operations
-- Groups only contiain users, not other groups
+- Groups only contain users, not other groups
 - User can be in multiple groups

 ### Permissions